zerasul/mdbook_en/9Sprites/sprites.md

 In this fragment, we can see how to read, first of all, the buttons pressed by controller 1 using the function ```JOY_readJoypad``` (remember that you can learn more about the functions to read the input, in the chapter 7); then, we check which button has been pressed; which for this case, we only use those of the addresses.

 In each case, the animation is set, and the variable with the position is modified.
 The first case, only sets 4 directions and you can only go to one at a time.
-In future examples we will set to use 8 addresses.

 Once we have seen the code of the example, we can compile it and run it in an emulator.
 Obtaining the following screen: